Vomiting and diarrhea are common symptoms that affect people of all ages, from babies and toddlers to adults.

 Most of the time, these two symptoms are the result of a stomach bug or food poisoning, and they resolve within a few days.
 Getting some rest and drinking plenty of fluids to avoid dehydration is usually the only treatment needed.

-Though a virus is usually the culprit, there are other factors that can cause diarrhea and vomiting at the same time, such as certain medical conditions and medications.
+Though a virus is usually the culprit, there are other possible causes of vomiting and diarrhea at the same time, such as certain medical conditions and medications.

-Vomiting and diarrhea can happen at the same time for a number of reasons.
 A stomach virus or bacterial gastrointestinal (GI) infection is the most likely cause in children.
-The gastrointestinal tract is part of the digestive system.

-While all of these viruses can affect people of any age, the latter three most often infect infants and toddlers according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+While all of these viruses can affect people of any age, the latter three are most common in infants and toddlers, according to the

 These viruses are transmitted from person to person by contact with infected stool and vomit.
-This can happen when an infected person doesn’t wash their hands thoroughly after using the bathroom, and then touches surfaces used by other people or prepares food for others.
+This can happen when a person with the infection doesn’t wash their hands thoroughly after using the restroom and then touches surfaces used by other people or prepares food for others.

-Food poisoning is an infection in your gut caused by bacteria.
-You get food poisoning by eating contaminated food.
+You can get food poisoning by eating contaminated food.
 This can happen at home or in restaurants when food is handled incorrectly or not cooked properly.

 Several bacteria can cause food poisoning, including:

 Symptoms of food poisoning can start within hours of eating contaminated food and often resolve within a few hours to a few days.
-This usually happens without treatment.
-Watery diarrhea and vomiting are the most common symptoms of food poisoning.
+This usually happens without special treatment.

 - bloody diarrhea